0tieno/100DaysOfCloud/DailyLog.md

 * using ssh to ec2, opened a python http server on port 8000 using ``python3 -m http.server 8000``
 * VPC(components)
 * SG and NACL
-  * SG - instance level - denys all inbound rules by default
+  * SG - instance level - denies all inbound rules by default
   * NACL - subnet level - enables you to either allow or deny
   * security is a shared responsibility